JosephZoeller/DDALITE/README.md

 Prior to deploying, an image needs to be created to act as a default machine for the tool.

 - change directory to the project root
-- run the make command in terminal: make image
+- run the make command in terminal: make image (NOTE: if you're using a virtual machine, make sure that the VM's time is correct!)
 - terraform will build the core image with docker, kubernetes and all depedencies
 - once finished navagate to AWS website and go to running ec2 instance
 - select the check on the newly spun ec2